ona-li-toki-e-jan-Epiphany-tawa-mi/VineBoomErrors-vscode/README.md

 ## Configuration

 - `vineBoomErrors.playBoomOnError`
-    - If true, plays the Vine boom sound effect when an error is produced by a linter or static analysis.
+    - If `true`, plays the Vine boom sound effect when an error is produced by a linter or static analysis.
     - Default: `true`
 - `vineBoomErrors.soundEffectLocation`
     - If left blank, uses the Vine boom sound stored in the extension directory.
 You can put a path to another sound file to change the sound played.